pranath/blog/_posts/2022-03-14-data-ehr-healthcare.md

 toc: true
 layout: post
 comments: true
 description:  In this article we will look at MIMIC-III, which is the largest publicly Electronic Health Record (EHR) database available to benchmark machine learning algorithms.
-In particular, we will learn about the design of this relational database, what tools are available to query, extract and visualise descriptive analytics.
-categories: [health]
+categories: [health, electronic-health-records]
 image: images/ehr.jpg
-title: Using the MIMIC-III Electronic Health Record (EHR) database
+title: The MIMIC-III Electronic Health Record (EHR) databaseß
 ---
 ## Introduction